wiicode/cybersecurity-framework/bronze-checklists.md

 - [ ] Identify and record essential data for regular backups.
 - [ ] Create a password policy.
 - [ ] Enforce a strong password policy and but avoid using forced/scheduled password changes.
 - [ ] Enable user ability to change and rotate passwords on their terms.
 - [ ] Decide what access controls your users need so they can access only the information and systems required for their job role (least privilege principle).
-- [ ] Decide what staff need access to USB drives Sign up to threat alerts and read cyber local advice e.g. briefing sheets/threat reports from www.bentosecurity.org/us-cert
-- [ ] Create an inventory of approved USB drives and their issued owners, and review whether the ownership is necessary periodically
+- [ ] Develop an incident response plan.
+- [ ] Inventory, review, and document all of your materially signifcant vendors/applications/systems and develop a continuity policy for each.
+- [ ] Conduct risk assessments of your critical apps and services.
+- [ ] Develop a training plan for staff.
+- [ ] Determine how personal devices (BYOD) should be used and how will they be managed in the future as Microsoft and Google change support for unmanaged devices.
+- [ ] Determine the approppriate level of insider threat detection.
+- [ ] Write a clear procedure for onboarding staff (and workstations)
+- [ ] Write a clear procedure for offboarding staff (and retiring hardware)

 ## Technical actions
 > These actions should be carried out by technical staff responsible for the setup and configuration of devices, networks and software.
 {.is-success}
+- [ ] Secure the domain registrar account by randomizing the password, storing it safely, and enabling all available security features such as PIN, MFA, and security questions.
+- [ ] Configure anti-spoofing systems (DMARC, DKIM, and SPF) on your domains.
+- [ ] Purchase/Deploy advanced security protection for e-mail.
+- [ ] Pirchase/Deploy an advanced authentication management technology for SaaS.
+- [ ] Enable "external" email notification on inbound email.
+- [ ] Purchase/Deploy a CASB system to monitor your Microsoft 365/G-Suite/DropBox/SharePoint/OneDrive.
+- [ ] Purchase/Deploy a third-party backup for your Microsoft/Google e-mail system.
+- [ ] Purchase/Deploy an insider threat detection product.
+- [ ] Configure Data Loss Protection features of your Microsoft 365/Google Workspace environment.
 - [ ] Use separate administrative accounts on separate administration workstations.
 - [ ] Implement the principle of least privilege on data access.
 - [ ] Enable a personal firewall on organization workstations that is configured to deny unsolicited connection requests.
 - [ ] Install and monitor centralized on Anti-virus software (endpoint defense tools)
+- [ ] Deploy sufficient environment/system/application monitoring and alerts to meet your expectations for uptime, detection, and resolution of issues.
 - [ ] Maintain up-to-date antivirus signatures and engines.
 - [ ] Block access to physical ports for staff who do not need them.
 - [ ] Consider making a password manager available to your staff to secure their passwords.